 Growth in Specialized Applications

-The versatility of sandwich panel cabins has led to their adoption in niche sectors:
+The versatility of sandwich panel cabin has led to their adoption in niche sectors:

-- Cold Storage: The UAE’s logistics sector relies on insulated panels for refrigerated warehouses, supporting the country’s role as a global trade hub.
+- Cold Storage: The DUBAI’s logistics sector relies on insulated panels for refrigerated warehouses, supporting the country’s role as a global trade hub.

 - Clean Rooms: Pharmaceutical and electronics industries use panels for sterile environments, leveraging their airtight and hygienic properties.